 A three-member Personnel Commission is appointed by the State Superintendent of Public Instruction to administer the Merit System for the Sonoma County Office of Education.
 The Merit System governs the establishment of eligibility lists and employment standards for classified employees to ensure that classified staff are selected, promoted, and retained without favoritism or prejudice.

 The Commission normally meets the fourth Monday of each month at 3:00pm in the Human Resources Conference Room or virtually.
 To access the meeting link for the virtual meeting, go to the agenda on Gamut.
-If a member of the public is interested in having an item added to the Personnel Commission agenda for the next regularly scheduled meeting, please provide it to Nicole Rosaschi (email@example.com) by the close of business on the second Monday of the month.
+If a member of the public is interested in having an item added to the Personnel Commission agenda for the next regularly scheduled meeting, please provide it to Renee Jackson (firstname.lastname@example.org) by the close of business on the second Monday of the month.
 For additional information about Personnel Commission meetings, contact SCOE’s Human Resources department, (707) 524-2724.

 Approved Meeting Dates

 About the Commission

 The Merit System is a fiscally responsible and accountable personnel system, which ensures a fair and equitable process for selection, evaluation, and retention of the most qualified candidates for classified positions.
 The Personnel Commission is charged by the Education Code with prescribing and amending the rules that may be necessary to ensure the efficiency of service and the selection and retention of employees based on merit and fitness, subject to the provisions of the Education Code.